-When I left for college, Mom bought me a couple of the Moosewood cookbooks and their “cooks at home” one turned out to be my favorite.
-It’s such a down to earth cookbook with easy, healthy, 30 minute or less meals.
-It made cooking vegetarian meals more approachable and less scary for me.
+When I left home for college, Mom bought me a couple of the Moosewood cookbooks and included the famed “cooks at home” one.
+I love this cookbook so much, because it’s a straight forward, down to earth way to cook easy, healthy, 30 minute or less meals.
+For me, it made cooking vegetarian meals more approachable and less scary.

 Since beans are inexpensive and filling eats, this recipe became my main meal to make.
 I could make a huge pot and eat on it for days, even after feeding a few friends.
 Back then I wasn’t willing to waste my beer money on Fritos, so I just ate it as chili, no extras.
 Now I make this chili just to make Fritos pies!